Ginxss/tfds/README.md

 ### next()
 *Runtime:* **O(1)**

-*Exceptions:* Throws a tf::exception if the queue is empty.
+*Exceptions:* Throws a tf::exception if the FIFO queue is empty.

-Returns the next value in the queue:
+Returns the next value in the FIFO queue:
 ```
 int next_value = queue.next();
 ```